 - To become the leader in developing and managing strategic, large-scale Performance Partnership® programs.
 Just last month we won for “Most Effective Large International Agency” at this year’s International Performance Marketing Awards for the high-quality service and brand-alignment we deliver global category leaders.

 - To excel at finding and engaging thousands of the most influential publishers in the world.
-This year, we formally created a Publisher Development division and AP Influence, the only program of its kind that connects category leaders with influencer marketers and pays them on a performance-basis.
+This year, we formally created a Publisher Development division.

 - To be recognized for our company culture by industry organizations and publications.
 We’ve received five highly-respected company culture and best place to work awards this year alone.